 The California Sea Otter Fund appeared on the California state income tax form 540 in 2007, following legislation, introduced by former Assemblymembers John Laird (now Secretary of the Natural Resources Agency) and Dave Jones (now California State Insurance Commissioner) that was signed by former Governor Schwarzenegger in 2006.
 In 2011 Governor Brown signed legislation that extended the option for the check off to be on the state income tax form 540 for another 5 years.

 California taxpayers must contribute a minimum target amount, set by the California Franchise Tax Board (FTB) each year, to keep the California Sea Otter Fund alive.
-For 2014, the minimum contribution is $277,666.
-In the 7 years the Fund has been on state income tax forms, just over $2 million has been contributed to help sea otter research and conservation efforts.
+For 2015, the minimum contribution is $283,775.
+In the 8 years the Fund has been on state income tax forms, just under $2.4 million has been contributed to help sea otter research and conservation efforts.

 Who Receives Contributions